 As the region experiences increases in its senior population and decreases in its younger population, a number of family and household trends follow.
 As individuals age, household size and the number of family households with children both tend to decline, as children leave home for college or to begin their own households.
 Between 2000-2010, the number of families with children declined in all counties in the region.
-Antrim County experienced a 12% decline in the number of family households, the
+Benzie County experienced a relatively low decline in the number of family households (5%), when compared with other counties in the region.